This post covers everything you need to know on how to get rid of private investigators.

 If you suspect that a private investigator has broken the law, you can file a complaint with the state licensing authority.

-For example, Arizona private investigator licensure is majorly handled by the Licensing Unit of the Arizona Department of Public Safety, whereas, private investigators in California get licensed through the Department of Consumer Affairs, Bureau of Security and Investigative Services.
+Arizona private investigator licensure is majorly handled by the Licensing Unit of the Arizona Department of Public Safety, whereas, private investigators in California get licensed through the Department of Consumer Affairs, Bureau of Security and Investigative Services.

 For all U.S state authorities check here